JayBizzle/colour-term/README.md

 To make thing even easier, I prefer to remove the `.sh` extension so I don't have to type it each time
 * Run `mv /usr/local/bin/cssh.sh /usr/local/bin/cssh`

 Thats is it.
-Now from anywhere, you shoudl be able to just run `cssh 192.168.1.1` or `cssh your-hastname.com`
+Now from anywhere, you should be able to just run `cssh 192.168.1.1` or `cssh your-hastname.com`

 * This script was taken from a post on StackExchange, by user [**adamfield**](http://superuser.com/users/63588/adamfield).
 I'm posting here mainly so I have a record of this very useful script, but also to help others that may need it